JesterXL/real-world-functional-programming-book/docs/part1/var_and_let.md

 **Solution**: Use immutable return values, assign those to `const`.

 Complex objects like `Object` and `Array`, or even modules and class instances will have methods that can hide mutation; changing a variable's value.
-This is how you're supposed to do things in Object Oriented Programming, hiding data access and modification.
 Practice immutability by creating new objects, deep clones, or using [Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) shown in [Same Input, Same Output, No Side Effects](part1/input_output_side_effects.md) inside of pure functions.

 Our example above can be changed to pure by using Array destructuring: